sunkenship2025/hybrid-predictive-maintenance/report/README.md

 # /report — Evaluation Metrics and Clustering Insights

-This folder consolidates all evaluation results and feature-based insights generated in Phase 1 and Phase 2 of the project.
+This folder consolidates all evaluation results and feature-based insights generated in Phase 1, Phase 2, and Phase 2.5 of the project.
 These resources serve as supporting material for later stages, including supervised classification (Phase 3), RUL regression (Phase 4), and hybrid risk modeling (Phase 5).

 ---